Lily’s Kitchen Information

 Lily’s Kitchen is an established pet food brand based in the UK.
 The brand was founded over ten years ago by Henrietta and has been producing high-quality pet food ever since.

-They are known by many for using Organic ingredients and using environmentally friendly packaging, which is a growing trend in the industry.
+Lily’s Kitchen is known by many for using Organic ingredients and using environmentally friendly packaging, which is a growing trend in the industry.

-You can purchase Lily’s Kitchen recipes from select physical pet food stores in the UK.
-You can also purchase online from Lily’s Kitchen’s website and some other pet food websites like Amazon and PetsAtHome.
+You can also purchase online directly from Lily’s Kitchen’s website and from some other pet food websites like Amazon and PetsAtHome.

 Lily’s Kitchen Product Range